ahviky02/CollsCofee/README.md

 # CollsCofee

+### This is my first static webpage during my training period.

 ![CollsCofee Website](collscofee.png)

 CollsCofee is a web application for managing a coffee shop.
 It provides features to handle various aspects of a coffee shop's operations, including menu management, order tracking, and customer management.